xChris6041x/Devin/README.md

 - Server is running SpigotMC 1.10+

 ## Start Developing
-If you are just learning DEVIN for the first time, head over to the [wiki](https://github.com/xChris6041x/Devin/wiki).
-The wiki will give you much more detailed information.
+If you are just learning how to develop with DEVIN then you should read over the [wiki](https://github.com/xChris6041x/Devin/wiki).

 ### Setting Up
 1. Download the latest Devin.jar from the [spigot resource](https://www.spigotmc.org/resources/devin.29241/) and install on the server.